serhiiyasenev/ts-new-project/README.md

 # Architecture Overview

 This document contains a high-level architecture diagram for a typical web application platform.

-The diagram is drawn with Mermaid and shows the main components and their interactions: clients, edge/network, API & services, data stores, messaging, background workers, and observability.
+The diagram shows the main components and their interactions: clients, edge/network, API & services, data stores, messaging, background workers, and observability.

 ```mermaid
 flowchart LR